luftaquila/fsk-energymeter/README.md

 #### 1. FSK-EEM USB Mass Storage takes too long to be mounted on the host
 The FSK-EEM uses the STM32F401, which implements a USB Full Speed PHY.
 It is decades-old technology with a maximum transfer speed of 12 Mbit/s.
 However, in the real world, the actual speed is around 4 Mbit/s or 0.5 MB/s.

-When you plug the FSK-EEM device, the host(PC) will try to load the FAT table of the SDMMC into its memory.
-The size of the FAT32 FAT table is around 8 MB, so it took ~20 seconds for the FSK-EEM to be successfully mounted on the host computer.
-This is a hardware limitation in exchange of the lower cost.
+When you connect the FSK-EEM to your host PC, it will try to load the FAT table of the SDMMC.
+The FAT32 FAT table is typically a few megabytes, so it will take ~20 seconds to mount.

+To reduce the mount time, use SD cards with smaller capacities or format them with larger cluster sizes.

 The RTC sync or record delete functions will work immediately regardless of this limit.